JEddy92/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

 >> Both -- I had anaconda set up already with 2.7 and wanted to preserve it to prevent the need to change past work.
-So I created an anaconda environment with 3.6 to use as well.
+So I created an anaconda environment with 3.6 to use as well (will plan to only use python 3).

 ### Q2.
 Which Python Version Installed